ValdrinNima/anki-addon-shuffled-list/README.md

 If you have the [Mini Format Pack](https://ankiweb.net/shared/info/295889520) add-on you can undo the shuffled list by highlighting the text and pressing the unordered list button.

+## Installation

+You can install the add-on using this link: [Shuffled List](https://ankiweb.net/shared/info/1261140161)

 ## Limitations
 **Warning**: Use this at your own risk.
 I have not tested this add-on thoroughly, so there might be some bugs.